 Before you go to Anaga either on a roadtrip or on a hike, be sure to check the weather forecast.
-On the northern part of Tenerife, the weather can get bad quite quickly, and the lack of visibility in the fog might be dangerous.
+In the northern part of Tenerife, the weather can get bad quite quickly, and the lack of visibility in the fog might be dangerous.

 There is an extensive network of hiking trails in the Anaga Rural Park.
 Benijo to Faro de Anaga Loop Trail is one of the best known and quite spectacular.
 The trail is a bit challenging, 15.1 km long and goes into a loop, so it’s doable as a day hike and you won’t have to worry about getting back to the starting point if you have left your rental car there.

 There are also a few scenic roads with multiple viewpoints in Anaga.
-Anaga Mountain Road that follows the main ridge of the Anaga massif connects La Laguna with Chamorga.
-The viewpoints are marked with brown road signs so be sure to stop at least at a few of them.
+Anaga Mountain Road follows the main ridge of the Anaga massif connects La Laguna with Chamorga.
+The viewpoints are marked with brown road signs so be sure to stop at least a few of them.

 Go on a day trip to La Gomera